 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 While traditional machine learning algorithms are linear, deep learning algorithms are stacked in a hierarchy of increasing complexity and abstraction.
-To understand deep learning, imagine a toddler whose first word is “dog.”
-The toddler learns what is (and what is not) a dog by pointing to objects and saying the word “dog.”
-The parent says “Yes, that is a dog” or “No, that is not a dog.”
+To understand deep learning, imagine a toddler whose first word is dog.
+The toddler learns what a dog is (and is not) by pointing to objects and saying the word dog.
+The parent says, "Yes, that is a dog," or, "No, that is not a dog."
 As the toddler continues to point to objects, he becomes more aware of the features that all dogs possess.
-What the toddler does, without knowing it, is to clarify a complex abstraction (the concept of dog) by building a hierarchy in which each level of abstraction is created with knowledge that was gained from the preceding layer of the hierarchy.
+What the toddler does, without knowing it, is clarify a complex abstraction (the concept of dog) by building a hierarchy in which each level of abstraction is created with knowledge that was gained from the preceding layer of the hierarchy.

-Because this process mimics human thought, deep learning is sometimes referred to as deep neural learning or deep neural networking.
-Unlike the toddler, who will take weeks or even months to understand the concept of “dog,” a computer program that uses deep learning algorithms can be shown a training set and sort through millions of images, accurately identifying which images have dogs in them within a few minutes.
+Because this process mimics a system of human neurons, deep learning is sometimes referred to as deep neural learning or deep neural networking.
+Unlike the toddler, who will take weeks or even months to understand the concept of "dog," a computer program that uses deep learning algorithms can be shown a training set and sort through millions of images, accurately identifying which images have dogs in them within a few minutes.

 Here is a very simple illustration of how a deep learning program works.
 This video by the LuLu Art Group shows the output of a deep learning program after its initial training with raw motion capture data.
 This is what the program predicts the abstract concept of "dance" looks like.

 With each iteration, the program's predictive model became more complex and more accurate.